-- 1. Technology assigned to an outside entity by a faculty member under a consulting agreement that is consistent with University and school policies, including Conflicts of Interest policies, and that was disclosed in writing to the faculty member's Dean and Chair in advance of execution of the agreement by the faculty member. - 2.
-Technology created pursuant to independent research or other outside activity that is consistent with University and school policies, including Conflicts of Interest policies, and that was disclosed in writing to the faculty member's Dean and Chair at the beginning phase of this research or activity.
-Acknowledgment in writing is to be obtained from the faculty member's Dean and Chair.
+- 1. Consulting.
+Technology to be assigned to an outside entity by a Covered Person under a consulting agreement that is consistent with applicable University, VUMC, and school policies, including the Conflicts of Interest and Commitment policies, and that was disclosed in writing to the Covered Person's Dean (or the Dean's designee) or, in the case of VUMC employees, to the VUMC Chief Research Officer ("CRO") (or the CRO's designee), in advance of execution of the agreement by the Covered Person. - 2.
+Independent Research.
+Technology to be created pursuant to independent research or other outside activity that is consistent with University, VUMC, and school policies, including the Conflicts of Interest and Commitment policies, and that was disclosed in writing to the Covered Person's Dean (or the Dean's designee) or VUMC CRO (or the CRO's designee), as applicable, at the beginning phase of this research or activity.
+Acknowledgment in writing is to be obtained from the faculty member's Dean or VUMC CRO (or their designee).

-For purposes of this policy, factors considered in determining the scope of a faculty member's employment normally would include the relationship of the technology to that faculty member's recent teaching, research, and other University activities, as well as activities stipulated in any appointment contract.
+For purposes of this policy, factors considered in determining the scope of a faculty member's employment normally would include the relationship of the Technology to that faculty member's recent teaching, research, and other University or VUMC activities, as well as activities stipulated in any appointment contract.
 Disagreements concerning ownership and other matters regarding this policy can be appealed to the Technology Review Committee in accordance with this policy.

-For exceptions (1) and (2) above (i.e., consulting and independent research), it is the responsibility of the faculty member to disclose and resolve in advance with the Dean and Chair any potential conflict of interest or overlap in claims of ownership of technology.
-If no potential conflict of interest or overlap in claims to technology is, or reasonably should be, apparent, the faculty member need only include in the disclosure the name of the company, if any, for whom the work is being done, the subject area of the work, the expected level of effort, and a statement that no potential conflict or overlap exists in claims of ownership of technology.
-In order to maintain a spirit of collegiality, Inventors or Creators have the responsibility for full and open disclosure to the Dean and Chair concerning all matters relating to the commercialization of technology in which the University has an interest.
-In the Medical Center, such disclosures must be copied to the appropriate officer in the Office of the Vice Chancellor for Health Affairs.
+For exceptions (1) and (2) above (i.e., consulting and independent research), it is the responsibility of the Covered Person to disclose and resolve in advance with the Dean or VUMC CRO, as applicable, any potential conflict of interest or overlap in claims of ownership of Technology.
+If no potential conflict of interest or overlap in claims to Technology is, or reasonably should be, apparent, the Covered Person need only include in the disclosure the name of the company, if any, for whom the work is being done, the subject area of the work, the expected level of effort, and a statement that no potential conflict or overlap exists in claims of ownership of Technology.
+In order to maintain a spirit of collegiality, Inventors have the responsibility for full and open disclosure to the Dean, VUMC CRO (or their designee) concerning all matters relating to the commercialization of Technology in which the University has an interest.